 The initial vision for the Du Beau materialized in the mid 1920’s when Albert Eugene Du Beau

-Businessmen were taking notice of the increasing traffic, and before long, tourist camps, tourist homes and
+Businessmen were taking notice of the increasing traffic, and before long tourist camps,

 CHAPTER 2 ...

 “Motor Hotels” (shortened to Motel) were specifically designed for the motoring public.

 They typically had an“I”, “L” or “U” shaped plan with single story rooms opening onto a

 parking lot, making it easy to unload travel trunks and other gear from a vehicle.
 The first

 motel in the WORLD was the “Milestone Mo-Tel” built in 1925 in San Luis Obispo California,